-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

-Number of classes (lecture/practice/lab) 2/ 1 /0 hours/week
+Number of classes (lecture/practice/lab) 2/1/0 hours/week

-Course credit 4 credits
+ECTS credit value 4 credits

 Final evaluation Exam

 Responsible lecturer Dr. Ruszinkó Miklós

-No doubt that artificial intelligence, combined with deep learning, is one of the most rapidly developing areas in computer science.
+Undoubtedly, artificial intelligence, combined with deep learning, is one of the most rapidly developing areas in computer science.
 On the other hand, optimization methods used, e.g., the gradient method have been well known for decades.
 Still, the theoretical background of this discipline is not well explored.
-During this course, we will introduce some classical optimization methods and point out their relevance in artificial intelligence.
+This course will introduce some classical optimization methods and highlight their relevance in artificial intelligence.